Blotch3D/Blotch3D/readme.md

 -   Dynamically transform a texture on a surface.

--   Detect sprite radius collisions.

 -   Implement fog.

--   Create totally configurable particle systems.
+-   Create totally configurable, multilevel particle systems.

 -   Define ambient lighting and up to three point-light sources.